Atalasoft/atalasoft.github.io/_posts/2018-10-11-nuget-tutorial-wdv.md

 I assume that you have heard about [Web Document Viewer](http://www.atalasoft.com/Technical-Details/net-technical?s=2) (WDV) already and look forward for how to use it!

-Here and next I will use VS2017 (15.8.6), so the interface will be quite different from what we used in previous article.
+Here and next I will use VS2017 (15.8.6), so the user interface will be quite different from what we used in original article.
 And the target framework for the application will be .NET 4.5.2 which is the same as we targets with DotImage assemblies.
-However you can use any other framework that is more preferable for you
+However you can use any other framework that is more preferable for you.

 So, let's start with empty ASP.NET project: